-Program IntroductionVisiting Student Program is designed for outstanding current students of overseas/partner institutions who wish to broaden their horizons while earning credits at NTU, one of the world's leading institutions of higher education.
+Program IntroductionVisiting Student Program is designed for outstanding current international students of overseas/partner institutions who wish to broaden their horizons while earning credits at NTU, one of the world's leading institutions of higher education.
 While enrolled as a non-degree-seeking but full-time student, you are permitted to gain access to and take advantage of NTU's fullest range of academic programs.
 The duration of studies ranges from one semester to one academic year.

 2020/2021 Fact Sheet

 |2020 Fall (First) Semester||From||To|

 |Classes start||September14, 2020||January 15, 2021|